kshaffer/theory3/popRockVideoPortfolio.md

 ## Uploading instructions - Part 2 (September 14)

 Follow the instructions above, and add your video to the same shared folder as the September 8 video.
 Then get the sharing link *for the new video* and [paste it into this form](https://docs.google.com/forms/d/1H_IAX6RGXKu-YmEyBuoGZdGcC60g0U5KuS2mnMz2H4E/viewform?usp=send_form).

+## Uploading instructions – reassessments (September 21)

+Follow the instructions above, and add your video to the same shared folder as the September 8 & 14 videos.
+Then get the sharing link *for the new video* and [paste it into this form](https://docs.google.com/forms/d/18MMCamiPnVKDRKyGv5YrxZbfJ4uulaazXCjVz-2kOIo/viewform?usp=send_form).